Toward Foundation Models for Earth Monitoring: Generalizable Deep Learning Models for Natural Hazard Segmentation: Methodology

-For benchmarking, we compare the performance of our models with two different random baselines (i.e., uniform noise and masks generated by randomly initialized U-Net models) and the well-established segmentation model DeepLabV3 \cite{chen2017rethinking}.
-We evaluate the generalizability in two settings: without any domain adaptation and when unsupervised domain adaptation was applied.
-Therefore, for unsupervised domain adaptation, we make use of the available unlabeled data to update the statistics of the batch normalization layers of our models and thereby adapt our models to the domain of the downstream tasks.
-We evaluate different scenarios as part of $k$-shot adaptation (i.e., including $k \in \{1, 5, 10, 50\}$ unlabeled images from the target domain).
-For evaluation, we calculate balanced accuracy, IoU, and F1 Score.
-Since the two classes of natural hazard and background are highly imbalanced but equally important for achieving the task, we only report balanced accuracy.
+We evaluated the generalization of the natural hazard mappers without applying any domain adaptation technique (i.e. no fine-tuning) as our baseline.
+We benchmarked the performance of our models against two random baselines (i.e. uniformly-distributed noise and output generated by the selected U-Net architectures with random weights) and a state-of-the-art segmentation model, i.e. DeepLabV3.
+We then evaluated the generalization of natural hazard mappers when an unsupervised domain adaptation technique was applied.
+We made use of the available unlabeled data to update statistics of the batch normalization layers of our models and thereby adapted our models to the domain of each downstream task, accordingly.
+We evaluated different scenarios of unsupervised domain adaptation as part of $k$-shot adaptation (i.e., including $k \in \{1, 5, 10, 50\}$ unlabeled image(s) from the target domain to update batch normalization layers of natural hazard mappers).
+For evaluation of semantic segmentation of three different natural hazards (i.e. pixel-wise classification), we calculated balanced accuracy, IoU and F1 Score.
+Since the two classes of natural hazard and background are highly unbalanced, we report balanced accuracy and IoU on the the class of interest.